zylklab/alfresco-nagios/README.md

 For illustrating this, we will monitor the number of opened file descriptors in the operating system.
 It is also an alternative to [Jolokia](https://jolokia.org/tutorial.html) or check_jmx methods.

-The JMXPROXY_USER and JMXPROXY_PASS in docker-compose.yml template file for Alfresco Community mode MODE=CE.
+The JMXPROXY_USER and JMXPROXY_PASS variables are needed in docker-compose.yml template file for Alfresco Community mode MODE=CE.
 These variables are not needed in the EE mode.

 ## Nagios-Icinga configuration for Alfresco Enterprise

 This set up needs JMX enabled Alfresco Server.
 For enabling JMX, you can check [Alfresco docs](https://docs.alfresco.com/5.0/tasks/jmx-access.html)

 ![Nagios Alfresco](images/alf-jmx-nagios.png)

+The JMX_USER and JMX_PASS variables are needed in docker-compose.yml template file for Alfresco Enterprise mode MODE=EE.
+These variables are not needed in the CE mode.

 ## Alfresco Search Services